GeoMOER/moer-mpg-remote-sensing/docs/index.md

 # Course features

-The course is linked to research in the LOEWE Priority Programm Nature 4.0, heavily integrated into the parallel [Geo Information Systems](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2092236/index.html){:target="_blank"} and build upon the parallel [Data Analysis](https://ilias.uni-marburg.de/data/UNIMR/lm_data/lm_2287352/index.html){:target="_blank"} courses.
+The course is linked to the parallel [Geo Information Systems](https://ilias.uni-marburg.de/goto.php?target=crs_1656074&client_id=UNIMR){:target="_blank"} and build upon the parallel [Data Analysis](https://ilias.uni-marburg.de/goto.php?target=crs_1655946&client_id=UNIMR){:target="_blank"} courses.
 It is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.
+Data and examples in this course focus on Marburg Open Forest - the open research and learning forest of Marburg University - and are related to the LOEWE Priority Programm [Nature 4.0](https://www.uni-marburg.de/de/fb19/natur40){:target="_blank"}.